wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-custom-domain-name.md

 -   [Enable the domain name on your website]
 ## Overview

+If you haven't already registered for an external domain name (i.e. not *.chinacloudsites.cn) already, the easiest way to set up a custom domain is to buy one directly in the [Azure preview portal](https://manage.windowsazure.cn).
+The process enables you to manage your web app's domain name directly in the portal instead of going to a third-party site like GoDaddy to manage it.
+Likewise, configuring the domain name in your web app is greatly simplified, whether your web app uses [Azure Traffic Manager](/documentation/articles/web-sites-traffic-manager-custom-domain-name) or not.
+For more information, see [Buy and Configure a custom domain name in Azure Websites](/documentation/articles/custom-dns-web-site-buydomains-web-app).

-If you have a domain name already, or you want reserve domain from other domain registrars, here are the general steps to bring a custom domain name for web app:
+If you have a domain name already, or you want reserve domain from other domain registrars, here are the general steps to bring a custom domain name for web app (see [specific instructions for GoDaddy.com](/documentation/articles/web-sites-godaddy-custom-domain-name)):

 1. Reserve your domain name.
 This article does not cover that process.
 There are many domain registrars to choose from.
 When you sign up, their site will walk you through the process.
 1. Create DNS records that map the domain to your Azure web app.